MoneyManReal/qntmprxy/README.md

 # About
-QuantumProxy is a new futuristic proxy running on an UV backend.
+QuantumProxy is a new futuristic proxy running on an UltraViolet backend.
 It is updated weekly.
 Make sure to join the discord to be up to date with our proxy!
 # Credits
 Credits to MoneyManReal and oinate64 for creating and maintaining this proxy.
 # Discord